 Some extra stitching tips:

 - You also might need to be more careful when handling metallic thread as it is more fragile and catches more easily — store it wound on bobbins or where it won’t rub against other threads.

 - Be careful when ironing anything with metallic thread, you may want to test a bit out first.
 The reason is that some metallic threads are actually plastic, so may melt or shrivel if ironed on too high of a heat.
 You shouldn’t have any issues washing metallic threads though.
 If you’re not sure, test a piece of the thread before getting the whole project wet.

 - One tip that some stitchers swear by is to store your metallic thread in the fridge before using it, they say this makes it much easier to work with.
 Give it a try and see if it works for you!

-- Using thread lubricant like Thread Heaven can be very helpful in getting the metallic thread to slide through your fabric more easily and without snagging or tangling.
+- Using thread lubricant like Thread Magic can be very helpful in getting the metallic thread to slide through your fabric more easily and without snagging or tangling.

 And if you’d like to try another type of metallic floss that’s usually easier to work with, check out this tutorial using Kreinik metallic threads.
 I also have reviews on DMC Etoile threads, and DMC Diamant threads. 🙂

 Want to see more recommendations of stitching materials (including some other metallic threads) and tools, as well as stitchy books?
 Head to the Peacock & Fig Amazon page! 😀